abernardes/abernardes.github.com/_posts/2014-09-22-view-logic.markdown

 Test the business rule, and avoid more expensive testing strategies.
 If absolutely necessary, prefer view testing over acceptance testing.

 Questions?
 Thoughts?
-Comment on the HN thread:
+Give me a shout on [twitter](http://twitter.com/abernardes) or comment on the [HN thread](https://news.ycombinator.com/item?id=8353465).